 At that time, the crossing to the islands would take up to 3 hours, and there was only a normal connection to the island of Terschelling.
 Passengers for the other island Vlieland had to change boats at full sea, near a part of shallow water named the Vlieree, a hazardous undertaking.
 This connection to Vlieland originated from 1907, when a company named Alkmaar Packet took over an irregular service and the first small motorship Vlieland took passengers from Vlieland to the Vlieree, where they could change to the larger boats.
 This connection stayed alive untill 1962 in winter, although in the summermonths, a true connection between Harlingen and Vlieland was establised from 1938 onwards.
 Speed was a very important issue for the company, as stated in a picture postcard from the 1930's about the 'fastest passengership in Europe in her class'.
 This was about the salvaging-tug Holland.
 This tug could speed up to the astonashing 15 knots, and a passengersalon had been added to the poopdeck so she could be used for passenger-traffic to Terschelling during the summermonths when she was not working as a tug.
 After the second worldwar, tourism started to become more important for the small islands of Vlieland en Terschelling, so a new large tug was ordered, the new Holland that replaced the older ship.
 This ship was able to carry 700 passengers, although she was still also used as a tug off-season.
 Also, some new passengerships were built.

-One of the former ships of Doeksen is shown below as the partyship Carolina.
+One of the other former ships of Doeksen is shown below as the partyship Carolina.
 She sailed for Doeksen between 1962 and 1990 under the name of Oost-Vlieland, named after the eastern part of the island of Vlieland.
-After this, the ship was sold as a partyship and was finally sold to the United Nations in 2007 for the use as a ferry in Liberia.
+After this, the ship was sold as a partyship to replace the ship above and was finally sold to the United Nations in 2007 for the use as a ferry in Liberia.
 On the 28th of may 2008, the ship capsized in the port of Greenville in Liberia, taking the lives of two people.
 She was scrapped on the spot.
 A lot of people closely following the company, admired the little vessel as one of the most beautifull ships Doeksen had sailed with.

 Below, I added two pictures of the fourth Holland in the fleet of Doeksen.
 This was a tug, built in 1952.
 But in the most busy seasons on the ferryroutes, the ship was also used as a passengerferry.
 The passengertug sailed for Doeksen untill 1975, when the salvagework north of the islands was declining.
 Also, in that year the company sold their last shell-sucking ship, so they solely concentrated on the passengerferries.
 Untill then, the passengerservices had been the least important part of the company.
 Untill 1999, Holland sailed for the Dutch Rijkswaterstaat, a company taking care of the Dutch waterways.
 She sailed for them as a researchvessel and her towinggear was removed.
 After 1999, an initiative to save the ship from scrapping was succesfull and she now sails as one of the last examples of a large fifties-built sea-going tug under the banner of the Stichting Zeesleepboot Holland.
 The pictures below were made at the 31st of august of 2008 at the harbourfestival at IJmuiden.